defeo/class-cost/technical-annex.md

-1. A determined and unified effort to demystify isogenies for working cryptographers and cryptographic engineers, rendering the field accessible to practitioners.
+1. A determined and unified effort to demystify isogenies for working cryptographers and cryptographic engineers, rendering the field accessible to practitioners and industry.

-To do this, The action will put together a European research network of number theorists, cryptographers, and specialists in quantum algorithms.
-The network will be built upon a framework for fundamental research and effective communication, both within the network and with the broader international community.
+To do this, the Action will put together a European research network of number theorists, cryptographers, and specialists in quantum algorithms.
+This network will be built upon a framework for fundamental research and effective communication, both within the Action and with the broader international community.

 ### 1.2	Progress beyond the state-of-the-art